Tiger Tracker: Tiger Woods takes it easy on rainy Wednesday at U.S. Open

 SOUTHAMPTON, NY – JUNE 13: Tiger Woods of the United States talks with Rory McIlroy of Northern Ireland on the practice chipping area as caddie Harry Diamond looks on during a practice round prior to the 2018 U.S. Open at Shinnecock Hills Golf Club on June 13, 2018 in Southampton, New York.
 (Photo by Ross Kinnaird/Getty Images)

-So there’s not been a ton of Tiger on the grounds Wednesday, but there’s still plenty to take in.
-We’ll also keep an eye out and will have updates if they come.
+So there wasn’t a ton of Tiger on the grounds Wednesday, but there was still plenty to take in.

 Comments